SILVERSTEIN German, Jewish

 From a nickname meaning meaning "dove" in German.

-From a nickname meaning "devil", given to a mischievous person or one who was devil-like.
+From a nickname meaning "devil" in German, given to a mischievous person or one who was devil-like.

 Derived from the Saxon Tollkühn

-Topographic name for someone who lived by a step or flight of steps, from Middle High German trit
+Originally denoted someone who lived by a set of steps, from Middle High German trit

-Derived from a Slavic given name of unknown origin.
+Possibly derived from a Slavic given name of unknown meaning.